Spatchler/Voxel-Ray-Engine/README.md

 THIS IS VERY MUCH A WORK IN PROGRESS.

-A Sparse Voxel DAG ray caster written in C++ with OpenGL and a CPU DDA triangle mesh voxelization algorithm.
+A Sparse Voxel DAG ray caster written in C++ with OpenGL.

 ### Dependencies:
 * GLFW